Deputy Chief of Staff for Intelligence of the United States Air Force

-The Deputy Chief of Staff for Intelligence, Surveillance, Reconnaissance, and Cyber Effects Operations of the United States Air Force is a position in the United States Air Force tasked with the development and implementation of policy formulation, planning, evaluation, oversight and leadership of Air Force intelligence, surveillance, reconnaissance and cyber effects operations capabilities.
-Commonly referred to as the A26, it is held by a lieutenant general who also serves as the representative of the Air Force to the intelligence community.
-The position is one of among the ten same positions in the Headquarters of the U.S. Air Force.
+The deputy chief of staff for intelligence of the United States Air Force is a position in the United States Air Force tasked with the development and implementation of policy formulation, planning, evaluation, oversight and leadership of Air Force intelligence capabilities.
+Commonly referred to as the A2, it is held by a lieutenant general who also serves as the representative of the Air Force to the intelligence community.
+The position is one of among the ten same positions in the headquarters of the U.S. Air Force.
 As such, the officeholder of this position serves in the Air Staff.
-The current holder of this position is Lieutenant General Leah G. Lauderback.
+The current holder of this position is Lieutenant General Max E. Pearson.